 Read below for our guide on the best times to visit India and its main attractions.

 The most influential feature of the Subcontinent’s climate is the wet season, or monsoon.
-This breaks on the Keralan coast at the end of May, working its way northeast across the country over the following month and a half.
-While it lasts, regular and prolonged downpours are interspersed with bursts of hot sunshine, and the pervasive humidity can be intense.
+This breaks on the Keralan coast at the end of May, and works its way northeast across the country over the following month and a half.
+During the monsoon, regular and prolonged downpours are interspersed with bursts of hot sunshine, and the pervasive humidity can be intense.

 By September, the monsoon has largely receded from the north, but it takes another couple of months before the clouds disappear altogether from the far south.
 The east coast of Andhra Pradesh and Tamil Nadu, and the south of Kerala, get a second drenching between October and December, when the “northwest” or “retreating” monsoon sweeps in from the Bay of Bengal.
 By December, however, most of the Subcontinent enjoys clear skies and relatively cool temperatures.